yajatgupta1993/python-projects/README.md

 <a name="net-scanner"></a>
 ### Network Scanner

-python3 netscan.py -t ip/subnet
+Usage:
-e.g. `python3 netscan.py -t 10.0.20.1/24`
+`python3 netscan.py -t ip/subnet`

 Results:
 Will return Responding IP and MAC Address of the scanned network range

 Notes:
 Initial backbone for incorporating portscan.py but still early WIP

 ---
 <a name="port-scanner"></a>
 ### Port Scanner

+Usage:
 `python portscan.py <ip>`

+Scans the top 1000 ports and returns ports found open
 ---
 <a name="login-cracker"></a>
 ### Python WebApp Login Cracker

 A simple login page cracker using a supplied username and wordlist file for passwords.

 Usage:
 `python login_cracker.py -t TARGET -u USER -w WORDLIST`

 Results:
-The output will only generate if a password is found for the supplied username -- does not verbose all attempted passwords `[+] Login found --> password`
+The output will only generate if a password is found for the supplied username -- does not verbose all attempted passwords
+`[+] Login found --> password`

 If no password is found to match the username supplied
 `[-] End of file reached - no password found`

 ---